justinchan114/justinchan114/README.md

 - Hi, this is @justinchan114.
 - I am a civil engineer and a member of the Institution of Civil Engineers.
-- I am also a beginner in data science and wishing to transfer into the field.
+- I have been self-learning data science (mostly machine learning) with python and GIS with Google Earth Engine.

 <!---